Leonia Nastał

-Leonia Nastał (born Maria Nastał; 8 November 1903 – 10 January 1940) was a Polish Catholic nun from the Congregation of the Sisters Handmaids of the Blessed Virgin Mary Immaculate, a mystic, religious writer, the Venerable of the Catholic Church, and advocate of the idea of mystical spiritual infancy.
+Leonia Nastał (born Maria Nastał; 8 November 1903 – 10 January 1940) was a Polish religious sister from the Congregation of the Sisters Handmaids of the Blessed Virgin Mary Immaculate, a mystic, religious writer, Venerable of the Catholic Church, and advocate of the idea of mystical spiritual infancy.
 She entered the Congregation of the Sisters Handmaids of the Blessed Virgin Mary Immaculate in Stara Wieś in 1925 at the age of 22.
 In the 1930s, she claimed to have mystical revelations of Jesus Christ, during which she was shown a way of life based on humility and unlimited trust in God.
 In her final years, afflicted by illness, she spent time receiving treatment in Szczawnica.
 She died in January 1940 in Stara Wieś, regarded for her holiness.

 Early life

 Youth

 Maria Nastał was born in Stara Wieś, a village near the town of Brzozów in the Dynowskie Foothills in the Outer Subcarpathia.
 Her parents, Franciszek Nastał (born 1879) and Katarzyna née Jopów, were smallholding peasants.
 Church records indicate that Maria's father was an unbalanced man prone to drinking and quarreling.
 (Note: The poverty prevailing in the countryside and illiteracy had a demoralizing effect on people in many cases.
 There were several taverns in every village.
 The money earned by the peasants was very often spent on drink.
 Therefore, we will not be surprised by the remarks made in the church records that Franciszek Nastał was an unbalanced man prone to quarrels, fights, and drunkenness.
 Serious reservations are also expressed there regarding his behavior.
 Perhaps these negative traits were somewhat balanced by his resourcefulness in life, entrepreneurship, and diligence, and over time, they also underwent serious moderation (Lipian (1983)).)
 He ruled the family with an iron fist and demanded absolute obedience.
 Her mother, on the other hand, was balanced, cheerful, and very devout; Maria learned about religiosity from her through shared prayers and reading religious books.
 Maria Nastał had an older sister, Stefania, and a younger brother, Stanisław.
 Two other siblings died in childhood.
 Due to the poverty prevailing in Galicia, her father emigrated to America for work for 18 years in the early 20th century.
 The family made a living from a small farm, odd jobs for others, and money sent by the father.

 She received the sacrament of baptism on 9 November 1903.
 The godparents were Jan Cichoń and Anna Leń.
 She received her First Holy Communion on 15 June 1911, and on November 18 of the same year, she was confirmed by Bishop Karol Fischer.
 In Maria's hometown, there are still Jesuit monasteries and convents of the Handmaids of the Blessed Virgin Mary Immaculate.
 Maria attended the village primary school from 1910 to 1916.
 At home, she helped with cattle herding.